By Borneo specialist Sophie

 As the boat nears, you’ll begin to pick out the tiered roofs and low-rise pavilions of Gaya Island Resort amidst the greenery.
 Only reachable by boat, the resort is on the largest island of Tuku Abdul Rahman Marine Park and makes for a relaxing finish to a busy trip across Borneo.

-You can snorkel right from the beach, where rainbow runners and glittering shoals of silverfish flit amongst the coral.
+You can snorkel right from the beach, where rainbow runners and glittering shoals of silverfish flit among the coral.
 I opted to hire a kayak and paddle through the mangroves, where you can spot crabs scuttling up the branches.

 And, if you haven’t seen enough Bornean wildlife, the resident naturalist runs daily nature walks around the island, seeking out the island’s troop of proboscis monkeys and breeding pairs of rhinoceros hornbills.